 -

-For couples, test motion isolation with real behaviors: getting up, turning, and sitting on the edge.
+Couples should test common disruptions such as turning, getting up, and sitting on the edge.

 -